-Dr SA Smythe (they/them/their) is currently UC President’s Postdoctoral Fellow in the Department of Gender & Sexuality Studies at UC Irvine.
-Former positions include: Fellow in the Department of Black Studies at UC Santa Barbara, Visiting Researcher in the Faculty of Modern and Medieval Languages at the University of Cambridge, and Visiting Fellow at the Institute of Modern Language Research at the University of London’s School of Advanced Studies in the Centres for Cultural Memory (CCM) and Contemporary Women’s Writing (CCWW).
+Dr SA Smythe (they/them/their) is currently a UC President’s Postdoctoral Fellow in the Department of Gender & Sexuality Studies at the University of California, Irvine.
+They were formerly Academic Fellow in the Department of Black Studies at UC Santa Barbara, Visiting Researcher in the Faculty of Modern and Medieval Languages at the University of Cambridge, and Visiting Fellow at the Institute of Modern Language Research at the University of London’s School of Advanced Studies in the Centres for Cultural Memory (CCM) and Contemporary Women’s Writing (CCWW).
 SA’s Master’s (with Distinction) and PhD are from UC Santa Cruz’s History of Consciousness Department with designated emphases in Literature and Feminist Studies.
 They previously studied Russian, Linguistics, and Italian (with Honours) at the City University of New York, Italian Studies and Gender & Women’s Studies as a Research Fellow at UC Berkeley, and Semiotics at the Università di Bologna in Italy.
-SA’s current intervention engages with Italian literary studies, linguistics, postcolonial historiography, Mediterranean studies, Black British cultural studies, memory studies, migration studies, queer studies, and critical human geography.
+SA’s transdisciplinary intervention engages with Italian literary studies, postcolonial historiography and literary criticism, Mediterranean studies, Black cultural studies, memory studies, migration studies, queer studies, and critical human geography.